Harlequin Romance Movies

 Yet she was only too well aware that if Dominic did decide to let her go, it would only be because he wanted to get rid of her for good…Leopard In the Snow by Anne Mather

-While English-born Anne Mather sold millions of books worldwide, she had an American counterpart in Janet Dailey.
-By the end of the 1970s, Dailey was Harlequin’s only American writer and a super successful one.
+English-born Anne Mather sold millions of books worldwide for Harlequin.
+She had an American counterpart in Janet Dailey.
+By the end of the 1970s, Dailey was Harlequin’s only American writer and an extremely popular one.

 After producing more than 50 books with Harlequin, Dailey signed a massive deal with Simon & Schuster to write category and full-length romances for their Pocket Books Division and new Silhouette imprint.